Doreen-Onyango/ascii-art-colour/README.md

 # Ascii-Art-Color
 This project enables you to colorize the output to give a distiction of the words or characters as specified.
 It allows you to specify the banner file which you want your output to take its representation.
-It also allows you to cour some specified substring in your string.
+It also allows you to color some specified substring in your string.

 ## Features